Dropping Classes or Withdrawing from the University

 Instructions: Dropping Classes Individually

-How to Withdraw from the University
+How to Withdraw from ALL Classes

-Withdrawing From ALL Classes requires an electronic form which prompts NDSU staff to withdraw the student from all classes and notifies a variety of departments on campus (e.g. Residence Life, Financial Aid, etc.).
+Withdrawing from ALL classes requires an electronic form which prompts NDSU staff to withdraw the student from all classes and notifies a variety of departments on campus (e.g., Residence Life, Financial Aid, etc.).

-Instructions: Withdrawing From ALL Classes
+Instructions: Withdrawing from ALL classes

 Refund Reminder!
 Withdrawals result in a 100%, 75%, 50% or 0% refund of tuition/fees, depending on the date of submission.